Sponsored By Nobody / Kevin Doyle

 "Sponsored By Nobody has emerged as one of the best kept secrets of New York's alternative theatre scene." -- De Morgen

 The second large-scale project is TRIANGLE / TAZREEN that explores the global garment industry by focusing on workers who survived the 2012 Tazreen Factory Fire in Dhaka, Bangladesh and contrasts their experiences with those of workers involved in the 1911 Triangle Shirtwaist Factory Fire in New York City.
-Initial support for research on Phase One of the project was provided by a 2016 Individual Artist Grant from the Asian Cultural Council (New York) for artistic director, Kevin Doyle, to travel to Bangladesh.
+Initial support for research on Phase One of the project was provided by an Individual Artist Grant from the Asian Cultural Council for Kevin Doyle to travel to Bangladesh.
 From October to December 2016, he researched the garment industry in Bangladesh and met with a dozen survivors of the Tazreen fire.
 He recorded their stories, while also securing their consent and agreement to work further on the project as both performers and collaborators.
 Phase Two of the project will involve researching New York labor history and interviewing descendants of Triangle victims and survivors still living throughout New York City.
 We hope to enter Phase Three of the project during 2017-2018 by conducting additional filming and rehearsals in both Bangladesh and New York.
 Our goal is to present a fully-realized, large-scale interdisciplinary theatre-film project during the 2018-2019 season.
 A concise breakdown of Doyle's time in Bangladesh with the Tazreen survivors and an outline of project can be viewed online at his blog here at -- thewavemakerfaltered .

 "The sting of the playwright's satire is softened only by his gift for comic absurdity." -- THE NEW YORK TIMES